Introduction: DIY Aquarium Controller

 Alright, but why do I need it?

 Aquarium controller is a huge help for every aquarium owner.
-It can control leds (turn it slowly on and off at a given time), measure the water temperature (and turn on the alarm if the temperature is too low or too high), feed your fish, monitor the water level, check the pH of water, etc. It can control everything that you have to control in your aquarium and measure every parameter that is relevant for you, your fish and plants.
+It can control LEDs (turn it slowly on and off at a given time), measure the water temperature (and turn on the alarm if the temperature is too low or too high), feed your fish, monitor the water level, check the pH of water, etc. It can control everything that you have to control in your aquarium and measure every parameter that is relevant to you, your fish and plants.

 OK, you know why you need it, now let's see how to make it.

 NOTE: This instructable is only about making the aquarium controller, not about making the aquarium itself.
 I assume that you already have a "working" aquarium with fish and plants or you want to make a new aquarium.

 Step 1: What You Need

 First, you need an aquarium and a hood for it (you can make the hood by yourself.
 More information in step 2).